jamesls/fakeredis/README.rst

 ==========

 The intent is for fakeredis to act as though you're talking to a real redis server.
-It does this by storing state in the redis client itself.
+It does this by storing state in the fakeredis module.
 For example::

   >>> import fakeredis